eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-1/trg-1-3.md

 explained at [Keep A Changelog](https://keepachangelog.com/en/1.0.0/).

-The versioning of releases must follows [semantic versioning](https://semver.org/).
+The versioning of releases must follow [semantic versioning](https://semver.org/).
 For easy changelog creation [conventional committing](https://www.conventionalcommits.org/en/v1.0.0/#summary) is strongly recommended.

 An example of a `CHANGELOG.md` file following _Keep A Changelog_ can be